vitiral/wheat/README.md

   cannot be mutated and can be converted into any immutable type except sync (as there is no reason to do so, since sync is unusable without internal tracking/mutability).

+A struct can declare that it must never be mutable by simply not having any `mut` types (note that `sync mut` doesn't count).
+Internal mutabilty (i.e. to implement a refcount) can still be achieved by using unsafe contexts.

 ## Taint analysis and lifetimes